If you’re talking about long-range shooting cartridges, there are plenty of options to choose from.

 .338 Lapua

-These powerful bullets pack a mean punch despite being smaller in size.
+These powerful bullets pack a mean punch despite being smaller in overall size.
 They have a massive case capacity (114 gr) compared to the 300 PRC(77 gr).

 Trajectory